“Five more minutes!” you call into the living room.

 Take a look at their favorite app or game and figure out that reward system.
 Then, point it out to your child.
 Tell her how the creators designed it to keep her on her tablet longer.

 She might shrug you off or say “Whatever, mom” at the time.
 But, the next time she plays, your comment will slowly seep into her mind and take over.

 She’ll become aware just like how I made you aware of the evil genius of Facebook.

 It’s all about balance.
 Screen time is not inherently evil and we do not need to stand over our kids with a timer telling them when they need to put away their devices.

-By making them aware of how addicting it can be, encouraging other talents and providing some necessary space for boredom we encourage our kids to regulate their own screen time.
+By making them aware of how addicting it can be, and encouraging other talents we encourage our kids to regulate their own screen time.